johnkary/phpunit-speedtrap/README.md

 ## Disable slowness profiling using an environment variable

-SpeedTrapListener profiles for slow tests when enabled in phpunit.xml.
-But using an environment variable named `PHPUNIT_SPEEDTRAP` can enable or disable the listener.
+SpeedTrap profiles for slow tests when enabled in phpunit.xml.
+But using an environment variable named `PHPUNIT_SPEEDTRAP` can enable or disable the extension:

     $ PHPUNIT_SPEEDTRAP="disabled" ./vendor/bin/phpunit